18F/unit-testing-node/pages/components/rule.md

 FakeSlackClient.prototype.getChannelByID = function(channelId) {
   this.channelId = channelId;
-  return this.channelName;
+  return { name: this.channelName };
 };
 ```

 This stub hardcodes the `channelName` that `getChannelByID` will return.
-It
+The actual slack-client object returns a `Channel` instance that contains a
+`name` property, so we simulate that with a small JavaScript object.
-also records the `channelId` passed to the stub, so that we can validate the
+`FakeSlackClient` also records the `channelId` passed to the stub, so that we
-the argument passed by the code under test.
+can validate the the argument passed by the code under test.

 ## Applying the `FakeSlackClient` stub to the test